msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

 - Some users find it less suitable for software development compared to JIRA

 **Comparison:**
-Our JIRA Clone could differentiate by maintaining a stronger focus on software development workflows while still offering an intuitive interface.
+Our JIRA  could differentiate by maintaining a stronger focus on software development workflows while still offering an intuitive interface.

 ## 4. ClickUp